 If calcium levels get too low the water will become corrosive and can leach calcium from plaster, stone and concrete surfaces in contact with the pool water.
 High levels of calcium can result in scale formation or a clogged filter and pipes resulting in poor filtration and circulation that can lead to cloudy water and irritation to swimmers.

-A TDS of over 1500 ppm (excluding salt) can reduce the effectiveness of the chlorine and other added chemicals and could result in cloudy water.
+A TDS of over 1500 ppm, excluding salt can reduce the effectiveness of the chlorine and other added chemicals, resulting in cloudy water or other issues.
 These levels are influenced by chemicals that have been added and organic compounds from anyone that uses your pool.
 In pools with extremely high TDS readings you will have to drain some pool water and replace with fresh water.

-A great way to check the overall chemistry in your salt water pool is to calculate the saturation index.
+A great way to check the overall chemistry in your salt water pool is to calculate the Langelier Saturation Index.
 This formula uses the alkalinity, calcium hardness, cyanuric acid, water temperature and pH of your water to help ensure that your pool isn't susceptible to scaling or corrosion.

-A lot of salt water pool owners decide to use a zinc anode as part of their pool system to assure the health of stainless steel hardware and components.
-A sacrificial anode is arguably the most important device you can purchase for added protection against possible corrosion and fading of some pool surfaces.
+A lot of salt water pool owners decide to use a zinc anode as part of their pool system.
+A sacrificial anode is an affordable device you can purchase for added protection against possible corrosion and damage to pool hardware.
 It's a good idea to check it once a year to ensure it hasn't degraded fully.

 At the end of the season a thorough pool closing is an essential step in your overall salt water pool maintenance.
-A good pool closing kit will keep everything running smoothly in the springtime especially f you experience temperatures below freezing in the US or Canada.
+A closing kit will treat your pool water, making it a lot easier to open and balance in the springtime especially if you experience temperatures below freezing in the US or Canada.